 Iowa Outstanding Anti-Trafficking Service Awards

-Last year the Iowa NAHT created the Iowa Outstanding Anti-trafficking Service Award.
-With this award, the Network honors the outstanding efforts of those individual Iowans and organizations who have inspired others in the fight to end human trafficking.
+Each year, the Network honors the outstanding efforts of those individual Iowans and organizations who have inspired others in the fight to end human trafficking.
 Eligible individuals and organizations include those who have significantly contributed to anti-trafficking public policy, education, and prevention, coalition-building, service to survivors, law enforcement and prosecution, rescue of victims, raising awareness, and advocacy.
 This award demonstrates how one individual or one organization can make a positive contribution to the eradication of modern day slavery.

 The first awards were presented on January 9th, 2017 by former Iowa Governor Terry Branstad.
 In his remarks, the Governor stated that he has become convinced of the urgent need for Iowans to recognize that human trafficking does happen in Iowa and that we each need to play a role to end it.
 Awards were presented to the following five deserving Iowans;